Dawid69/MastersStudentsMarks/README.md

       Drop down of the relevant work experience that the student has.
     Academic (Non psycology):
       Drop down of the highest level of academic progress achieved

+**Section B Work experience will be flagged when exporting student if the experience contains a value Designated as 'other'**

 ## Using studentInput sheet:
 ### Meanings of buttons: